 LOVE is present everywhere we choose to see it.

-Make sure your day is filled with gratitude for the many acts of LOVE that come your way that you may otherwise miss.
+Make sure your day is filled with gratitude for the many acts of LOVE that come the way that you may otherwise miss.